BINAURAL SOUND MEDITATION

 Do I need meditation experience?

-No. In fact, many people who struggle with silent meditation find this easier.
-The sound gives the mind something steady to rest against.
+No. In fact, many people who struggle with other forms of meditation find this easier.
+The sound gives our mind something steady to rest against.
 Experienced meditators often report reaching deeper states more quickly.

 What if I fall asleep?